sdetweil/MMM-Config/README.md

 if none of those options work, then you will have to restart the MagicMirror instance manually

+# customizing the styling

-all css goes in the webform.css of the appropriate folder MMM-Config/webform.css for configuration MMM-Config/module_installer/webform.css for module installation
+all css goes in the local.css of the appropriate folder MMM-Config/local.css for configuration MMM-Config/module_installer/local.css for module installation

 # styling the configuration page